Skip to main content

 • story

-• “As part of that incomplete state, the story text has a lot of typos; there are even a couple of situations where the number of certain supplies that you are giving up as a story option doesn't match the number stated in the text.”
+• “As part of that incomplete state, the story text has a lot of typos, and there are even situations where the number of supplies you are giving up as a story option doesn't match the number stated in the text.”

-• “In this case, the story is not really here yet, but from the event dialogue, you get a sense that not only will it be there eventually, but it won't be an afterthought.”
+• “In this case, the story is not really here yet, but from the event dialogue you get a sense that it will be there eventually and won't be an after-thought.”

-• “I would like to bring our past units into the next phase of the story, be it in the next game or DLC, or just a regular update if the devs decide to extend past the current ending.”
+• “I would like to bring our past units into the next phase of the story, be it in the next game, DLC, or just a regular update if the developers decide to extend past the current ending.”

 • atmosphere